 Should you be fortunate enough to walk onto the track and witness, up-close, a 27:18 10,000 metre runner, put out ten near-perfect and even 1km repeats off of 60” rest (not sure how fast 2:40?) you may want to pay attention.
 Sure he will make it look easy, as he runs just as smooth-like in the first repeat as he manages during the tenth, appearing to coast, that is until he grabs his knees after; yes the talented work hard too.

 One day I was on the local track running a few mile repeats.
 Also on the track were a dozen or so 20-year-olds who appeared to have as much business being on a track as Jon Brown does wearing skates on the ice.
 They were top-level prospects for the NHL.
 They all stopped to watch the world-class action.

 Since his international career began to wind down, he started coaching other athletes.
 His website is called Run by Common Sense.

-CK: Jon, in 2005 during a Runner’s World Magazine interview with Peter Gambaccini you said in reference to your London Marathon personal best of 2:09:31, “I still don’t think it’s a personal best I should be jumping up and down about.
+CK: In 2005 during a Runner’s World Magazine interview with Peter Gambaccini you said in reference to your London Marathon personal best of 2:09:31, “I still don’t think it’s a personal best I should be jumping up and down about.
 It’s not something I’m particularly proud of.
 I should have run a lot quicker in the past.”

 How fast are we talking?